sipe9/PerforceAssist/README.md

 # PerforceAssist
 Perforce Assist wraps common Perforce commands with simple API interface

+Fully written in C++ and using standard libraries such as std::string and std::vector.
+Currently assumes windows as target, shouldn't be an issue to make it work on other platforms.

+Using P4 C++ API:
+RELEASE = 2015 1;
+PATCHLEVEL = 1028542;
+SUPPDATE = 2015/03/20;

 ## How to usage PerforceAssist

 First create instance of P4Task, set parameters and connect to P4 with connect();